 Majoring & Minoring

 The Biology Department offers majors and minors for the Bachelor of Science and Bachelor of Arts degrees.
-The Department also supports Interdisciplinary majors in Animal Behavior and Environmental Studies and provides core natural science laboratory courses for all students.
+The Department also supports the Environmental Studies Program and provides core natural science laboratory courses for all students.

 Each years, several students in our department pursue further education (either a Master’s or a Ph.D.) in various graduate school programs.
 Others go on to get professional degrees in the medical, dental or veterinary fields.
 We strive to support those professional goals through curriculum planning assistance, testing information, and career guidance.